Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Web Attribution

 While Amplitude’s JavaScript SDK doesn't collect web attribution data by default, setting it up is simple.
-The SDK can automatically collect this information if certain attribution configuration options are enabled.
+ The SDK can automatically collect this information if you enable attribution configuration options.

 Amplitude supports automatically tracking the following through the SDK configuration options: